Hormonal Acne Diet vs “Healthy” Recipes on Pinterest

 Excessive dairy consumption

 Many years ago, at the dawn of modern civilizations, humanity didn’t have enough nutritional options.
 They didn’t have the knowledge and tools required to grow crops, so they relied on gathering what they could find in wild nature, meat, and then someone somehow thought that animal milk could be used as food suitable for people.
 Having not so many options, the idea seemed great.
-Farming started thriving and people created yogurt, kefir, cheese, cottage cheese, butter, cream, sour cream, etc. Dairy products became available for many.
+Farming started thriving and people created yogurt, kefir, cheese, cottage cheese, butter, cream, sour cream, etc. Dairy products became available to many.
 Then people learned to add sugar and flavors to dairy products and to put dairy products in bakery and sweets, so now we have milk chocolate, ice cream, pancakes, buns, cookies, cakes, whipped cream, etc.

 Nowadays many people don’t even realize how much dairy they consume every day.
 We drink coffee with milk/cream in the morning, we may also eat a bun or a cookie (many recipes include dairy) , or a slice of bread with cream cheese and salmon, then we eat burgers (bun + cheese), then we also like pizza with cheese of course…Stuffed crust?
 Yes, please, more cheese.
 Okay, then I personally also like cream sauce, cheesecake, tiramisu, red velvet, milk chocolate…please stop me.

 What’s the problem with dairy? – you would ask.
 I didn’t understand it either because I am not lactose intolerant.
 Apparently, lactose intolerance may not be the biggest problem.
-Dairy products increase insulin (anabolic hormone) levels a lot and insulin triggers production of other hormones (for example, androgens) in some women.
+Dairy products increase insulin (anabolic hormone) levels a lot, and insulin triggers production of other hormones (for example, androgens) in some women.
 Your skin may be very sensitive to hormones even if their levels are okay (it may be genetic sensitivity, for example) but when your level of insulin is constantly high, even normal skin may become sensitive and inflamed.
 Insulin index is what you need to assess whether some foods can trigger an acne breakout on your skin.
 Insulin index shows how much insulin is released after you consume certain foods.
 Read more about insulin index here.

 Casein and whey proteins, contained in dairy, spike insulin dramatically.
 For example, some sources claim that the insulin index of cottage cheese per 100 grams is more than 120 unlike its glycemic index which is around 30.
 Just compare, the insulin index of a chocolate bar like Mars is 122.
 It turns out that eating cottage cheese is not better than eating sweets which are forbidden for people with acne.